Codling moth, Cydia pomonella

 Injury

 Caterpillars tunnel through the flesh of apples, often attacking areas that provide some cover, such as the end, calyx, stem end, or where two fruit touch.
-Codling moths can also infect pears and are rarely found in cherries, peaches, and large-fruit crab apples.
-Although caterpillars’ tunnel through the fruit flesh, most of the feeding is on developing seeds in the core.
+The entry point of young larvae is called a sting and is characterized by a light red circular pattern.
+In pears, this pest primarily enters fruit at the calyx end and infestations tend to occur later in the growing season.
+This pest can also infect pears and is rarely found in cherries, peaches, and large-fruit crab apples.
+Although caterpillars tunnel through the fruit flesh, most of the feeding occurs on developing seeds in the core.
 When the caterpillars are fully grown, they tunnel out of the fruit, creating larger wounds and leaving behind piles of brown excrement.
+In some areas, codling moth can infest up to 90% of fruit.

 Monitoring